>U Mom Knows Best: Easy Cold Brew Coffee Concentrate Recipe

 Regular coffee only tastes fresh on the day it’s made, whereas cold brew coffee stays fresh for 5-7 days when refrigerated.

-+ Cold brew coffee has less acid so does not have a bitter taste.
++ Cold brew coffee has less acid, so it does not have a bitter taste.

 HOW TO MAKE COLD BREW COFFEE